Tuwaiq-Data-Science-Bootcamp/Bootcamp-Project-2-Data-Preprocessing-and-Analysis/README.md

 # Describe the final ten insights:
+- What are the best selling products?
 - The best selling products.. top 10

 ![alt text](img/top10.png)

+- What are the most cities demand?
 - The most cities demand

 ![alt text](img/map.png)

+- What is the most customer segment demand?
 - The most Customer Segment demand

 ![alt text](img/segment.png)

+- What is the most Preferred Ship Mode?
 - Preferred Ship Mode

 ![alt text](img/shipmethod.png)